byui-cse/itm300-course/source/module-02/project-lab.md

 ## Download the following files:

-Use wget to download the zip containing the website you are going to host on EC2.
+Use the following commands to download the zip containing the website you are going to host on EC2.
 This will happen after you connect to the EC2 instance via ssh.

-You'll need to unzip the files and place them in the correct location on the server.

-Helpful commands

 ```
 sudo dnf install -y wget